 Yes there are plenty of those, LOL!
 One time in particular, a few years back now, my sister and I lived in different cities and a mutual friend of ours had a baby.
 We both separately sent her a baby gift and without knowing it, we had chosen the exact same teddy bear.
 This type of thing happened a lot, I have always put that down to having similar taste.
 I also have a six sense when my sister isn’t well.
 It’s like I can feel what she feels.

 We have a lot of twins on our mother’s side.
 My grandfather was a twin and both my mum and aunty had fraternal twins, so yes it definitely runs in the family.
-I researched this once to see how much I could uncover, and according to a recent study they have identified genes that indicate that fraternal twins are more likely to run in the family which makes sense in our family.
+I researched this once to see how much I could uncover.
+According to a recent study they have identified genes that indicate that fraternal twins are more likely to run in the family which makes sense in our family.

 Check out more about Jacqui’s finding HERE.